fbpx

 • All necessary surface transfer by private vehicles

-• 6 night’s 3 Star Premium hotel accommodation on Twin/double sharing
+• 7 night’s Premium hotel accommodation on Twin/double sharing

 • All the sightseeing tour and transfers as per the Itinerary with English speaking local guide